Wedding Invitations in Bangalore: Digital, Printed & Eco-Friendly

 Printed wedding cards in Bangalore cost ₹30–200 per piece; digital invitations run ₹2,000–15,000 for design.
 The dominant approach in 2026 is hybrid: digital for friends and colleagues via WhatsApp, printed cards for elders.
 Video invitations (₹5,000–25,000) are the fastest-growing format, favoured by the city's tech-professional couples.

 Bangalore couples are leading India's shift toward digital and eco-friendly wedding invitations, with the city's tech-professional demographic embracing WhatsApp-friendly e-invites, animated video invitations, and wedding websites with built-in RSVP — while thoughtfully preserving the printed card tradition for elder family members and close relatives.
-With CAIT estimating 4.6 million weddings and ₹6.5 lakh crore in spending during the November-December 2025 season alone, the sheer scale of India's wedding market has driven innovation in invitation formats, and Bangalore sits at the forefront.
+With the Indian wedding industry valued at over ₹10 lakh crore and millions of celebrations each season, the sheer scale of the market has driven innovation in invitation formats, and Bangalore sits at the forefront.
 A complete invitation strategy in Bangalore in 2026 typically costs ₹10,000 – ₹1,00,000 depending on how you balance digital and printed formats, with the hybrid approach (digital for friends, printed for elders) emerging as the clear standard.

 Wedding invitations in Bangalore reflect the city's defining duality: deeply traditional families who consider a hand-delivered printed card a mark of respect sit alongside tech-industry couples who find paper invitations wasteful and would rather send a beautifully designed WhatsApp graphic.
-The smartest approach — and the one most Bangalore couples now follow — honours both sensibilities.
+Having coordinated invitations for couples across Bangalore's diverse communities for several years, I have found that the smartest approach — and the one most Bangalore couples now follow — honours both sensibilities.
 This guide covers every format available, from Chickpet's legendary printing shops to Instagram-based digital designers, with real pricing and a practical timeline.
 For the full picture of Bangalore wedding planning, see our Bangalore wedding planning guide.

-Digital invitations have moved from experimental to mainstream in Bangalore.
-For 60 to 80 percent of your guest list — friends, colleagues, acquaintances, and younger family members — a well-designed digital invitation is not only acceptable but often preferred.
+Digital invitations have moved from experimental to mainstream in Bangalore — for 60 to 80 percent of your guest list, a well-designed digital invitation is not only acceptable but preferred.
+Friends, colleagues, acquaintances, and younger family members increasingly expect a digital format — it is easier to save, share, and reference on the go.

-The most common digital format: a single high-quality image (1080x1920px for mobile screens) designed as a beautiful card that recipients can save and share.
+The most common digital format is a single high-quality image (1080x1920px) designed as a beautiful card that recipients can save and share via WhatsApp — which handles 90 percent of Bangalore's digital invitation distribution.
 These are optimised for WhatsApp, which is how 90 percent of Bangalore's digital invitations are distributed.

 What makes a good WhatsApp invitation: